 Parks, Gardens and Nature Reserves:

-The Source, Blue Reef Aquarium, White Rock Theatre, St Mary in the Castle, Hastings Castle, Smugglers Caves, Jerwood Gallery, Hastings Old Town, The Shipwreck Museum, Hastings Museum and Art Gallery, East and West Hill lifts, The Fishermen’s Museum, Hastings Adventure Golf, True Crime Museum, The Stade and Hastings Fishery.
+The Source, Blue Reef Aquarium, White Rock Theatre, St Mary in the Castle, Hastings Castle, Smugglers Caves, Hastings Contemporary, Hastings Old Town, The Shipwreck Museum, Hastings Museum and Art Gallery, East Hill Cliff Railway, West Hill Cliff Railway, The Fishermen’s Museum, Hastings Adventure Golf, True Crime Museum, The Stade and Hastings Fishery.

-DeLaWarr Pavilion, Romney, Hythe, and Dymchurch Railway, Great Dixter, Scotney Castle, Camber Castle, Sissinghurst, Rye, Camber Sands, Charleston Farmhouse, Kent & East Sussex Railway, Battle Abbey, Bodiam Castle.
+DeLaWarr Pavilion, Romney, Hythe, and Dymchurch Railway, Great Dixter, Scotney Castle, Camber Castle, Sissinghurst, Pevensey Castle, Rye, Camber Sands, Charleston Farmhouse, Kent & East Sussex Railway, Battle Abbey, Bodiam Castle.